ShaharNaveh/Project_Templates/README.md

 # Project_Templates
-My projects template for different programing languages
+My template for projects in different programing languages